WORKING IN AUSTRALIA

-Part time works can be very helpful in maintaining living expenses and if related to study field can enhance the learning experience.
-International students are likely to find part time work in retails, tourism and hospitality, agricultural sectors, etc. Newspaper and online advertisements, campus and friends can be helpful sources for knowing job opportunities.
+Part-time works can be very helpful in maintaining living expenses and if related to the study field can enhance the learning experience.
+International students are likely to find part-time work in retails, tourism and hospitality, agricultural sectors, etc. Newspapers and online advertisements, campus and friends can be helpful sources for knowing job opportunities.

 Dependent family member

 The primary visa holder must have commenced the course for the family members to be eligible to work.
 They will be awarded 40 hours a fortnight work limit at all times.